DarkSystemGit/Atto-24/docs/gfx.md

   - Description: Initializes the graphics system by creating a new window with the specified title and setting up the VRAM address.
   - Parameters:
-    - `string title` - The title of the window.
     - `int vramAddr` - The VRAM address where the graphics data will be stored.

 - **gfx.getVRAMBuffer**